jasonlam604/StockSymbolLoader/README.md

 #### Create MySQL DB Table

-It's assumed you know what to do here, this really just a reminder you need to apply the symbols DDL file under /etc/ the file named symbols.sql
+It's assumed you know what to do here, this is really just a reminder you need to apply the symbols DDL file under /etc/ the file named symbols.sql to your database.

 #### Update Config file

-At this point in time the config file contains configuration for database access
+At this point in time the config file contains configuration for database access, of your you need to apply your settings here.

 ```bash
 [database]